 What do I need to use OBS?

-In addition to the right operating system, Windows, Mac, or Linux, you’ll also need your PC to have an AMD FX series or Intel i5 2000-series processor (dual or 4-core preferable) or higher, a DirectX 10 capable graphics card, and at least 4 GB of RAM.
+In addition to the correct operating system, Windows, Mac, or Linux, you’ll also need your PC to have an AMD FX series or Intel i5 2000-series processor (dual or 4-core preferable) or higher and a DirectX 10 capable graphics card.

 Is OBS good for podcasts?

-Technically, it can be used for podcasting, and we’re going to explain how later on.
-However, it’s important to note at this point that it’s just not possible to record or stream audio input only on OBS.
+Technically, OBS can be used for podcasting, and we’ll explain how later.
+However, it’s important to note that recording or streaming audio-only input on OBS is impossible.

 For this reason, it would only be fair to say that OBS Studio might not be the best tool for an audio-only production.

-However, we would argue that that’s not necessarily such a bad thing.
-Sometimes it’s better to incorporate some body language and/or facial expressions into whatever it is you want to convey.
+However, we would argue that that’s not necessarily a bad thing.
+Sometimes it’s better to incorporate body language and/or facial expressions into whatever you want to convey.

-Or, if that doesn’t appeal to you, you could broadcast live or recorded videos featuring your brand logo alongside your podcast audio.
-Besides this way, you could help attract a larger audience for your content.
+So, if video podcasting appeals to you, you could broadcast live or recorded videos featuring your brand logo alongside your podcast audio.
+This way, you could help attract a larger audience for your content.